Current cover of the journal Environmental History

 Improve this website

 This website, like its journal and societies, is a democratic institution built up by your participation.
-Please email comments, questions and suggestions to digitaleditor at environmentalhistory.net.
-Edited 13 March 2024.
+Please email comments, questions and suggestions to the Digital Editor.
+Edited 13 February 2025.